crqu/crqu.github.io/_pages/about.md

 ### Research interests

-My research interests lie at the intersection of theoretical foundations for sequential decision-making, robust multi-agent systems, and data-driven optimization for real-world applications.
+My research interests lie at the intersection of theoretical foundations for sequential decision-making, multi-agent systems, and reasoning abilities of large language models.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.